Scarab (fraternity)

 Scarab was a professional fraternity in the field of architecture.
 It was founded in 1909 at the University of Illinois at Urbana-Champaign as the first group of its type for architecture.

 History

 Scarab was founded on February 25, 1909, at the University of Illinois at Urbana-Champaign.
 Its members were students of architecture, landscape architecture, or architectural engineering.

 Annually, each chapter held an exhibition of its best work.
 Chapters also issued a bronze or silver medal annually for excellence in architectural design in a competition that was open to any student at it institution.
 The national fraternity sponsored the annual Scarab National Competition.

 The fraternity was governed by a supreme council that met during the annual convention.
 Its publication was The Hieratic.
-It also published Scarab Bulletin twice a year.
+It also published the Scarab Bulletin twice a year.

 Archival materials related to Scarab are housed at Carnegie Mellon University Libraries, Rensselaer Polytechnic Institute Archives, and the University of Illinois Archives.

 It is unknown when most chapters ceased operations; The mother chapter, at Illinois, ceased activity circa 1971.